 A: Streets are chosen based on several factors, including cracking, the roughness or smoothness of the roadway, and by considering how much traffic they see daily.
 City engineers look at the condition of a road over a period of time using sophisticated measuring equipment and by making in-person visits.

 Q: Why can't you use city tax dollars to repave more roads?

 A: Repaving is primarily a state responsibility.
 In counties, VDOT maintains roads.
 But the state gives cities an allocation to maintain their streets and roads.
 Let's say Hampton kicked in another $3 million for repaving annually.
 That would cover about 46 lane miles — or 23 miles of a two-lane neighborhood street.
 That's the equivalent of adding a neighborhood the size of Michaels Woods to the repaving budget each year.
 And it would equate to an increase in the property tax of about 3 cents per hundred dollars of value.

 Q: Is my street going to be repaved?

-A: Every year, Public Works creates a new repaving schedule that is organized according to Hampton’s neighborhood districts.
-If your street isn’t on the schedule — visit hampton.gov/streets to check — the odds are that it isn’t one of the streets most in need of repaving.
+A: Every year, Public Works creates a new repaving schedule that is organized according to Hampton's neighborhood districts.
+If your street isn't on the schedule — check the repaving schedule or go to hampton.gov/streets for more info — the odds are that it isn't one of the streets most in need of repaving.
 But you can always report a problem or suggest that a street be considered by calling the Citizen Contact Center at 3-1-1 or 757-727-8311.